ahmedzein/portfolio/README.md

 # Ahmed El-Zein

-Ahmed El-Zein a young graphic designer,basketball player.
-Visual communication is underestimated and I am her to raise the bar.
+Ahmed El-Zein a young graphic designer.
+Visual communication is underestimated and I am here to raise the bar.
 ![Ahmed El-Zein, the designer](images/me.jpg)

 You can reach me at: